acd-engine/jupyterbook/_sources/ivy_2_1_overview_acdea.md

 ### Overview of the Australian Cultural Data Engine Architecture

 To construct a unified data model for the Australian Cultural Data Engine, a set of 8 entities were identified from the overlapping entities of all the data models of the current data sources.
 These entities are collectively referred to as "levels" within the Australian Cultural Data Engine Architecture.
-The 8 levels include **person**, **organization**, **event**, **work**, **recognition**, **place**, **resource**, and **relationship**.
+The 8 levels include `person`, `organisation`, `event`, `work`, `recognition`, `place`, `resource`, and `relationship`.
 These entities were selected based on their relevance to cultural data, and their ability to provide a comprehensive view of the data from the various cultural databases.

 The conceptual level diagram below presents the Australian Cultural Data Engine Architecture: